suppp23/IPL-ANALYSIS_2023/README.md

 Matches won based on the result type

-TOOLS and TECHNOLOGIES USED: POWERBI, MS SQL server,PostgreSQL
+TOOLS and TECHNOLOGIES USED: POWERBI, MS SQL server